PTV Group: History

-The software is used by engineering offices, public authorities, and research institutes as well as by students in transportation engineering.

 Projects

 PTV is involved in the development of systems for traffic management, traffic information and forecasts.
 This includes, for example, the European transport model, which encompasses all passenger transport and freight movements in Europe, and is developed using PTV software, as well as traveler information services on the BayernInfo.de website of the German state of Bavaria.

 Since 2008, PTV supports "DAS FEST", an open-air festival in Karlsruhe, by simulating pedestrian escape routes.
 The information film was based on the software module PTV Vissim which allows the user to model and visualise the interaction between people at major events and between people and vehicles.
 Another application simulated the transfer behaviour of passengers at the North Melbourne Station in Australia.

 Research

-2015 PTV was coordinating the project BESTFACT with the aim to collect, develop, and publicise best practices and innovations in the field of freight transport and thus allow a broad use of this information.

-The aim of the project Modulushca, also coordinated by PTV, was to create a closer pan-European network for the logistics industry in close cooperation with its North American partners and the international Physical Internet Initiative.

-PTV is involved in the iHub project, which has the aim to develop and use one platform that ensures efficient vehicle operations and vehicle fleet management.

-PTV is involved in the European FLOW project that focuses on urban road transport, analysing the role of pedestrians and cyclists.
-The core of PTV's contribution corresponds to the improvement of the existing transport simulation software (PTV Visum, PTV Vissim and PTV Viswalk), as well as the development of a socio-economic impact assessment to better analyse the impacts of walking and cycling measures on the road transport network performance, and thereby on congestion.

-At IAA Commercial Vehicles 2010 in Hanover, Germany, PTV presented the results of the study on intelligent cargo systems.
-The research study was carried out on behalf of the European Commission and focused on intelligent freight transport.
-It presents scenarios in 2020 and 2035 and analyses the increasing demand for efficient and sustainable logistics and the complex planning tasks for global transport chains covering all modes of transport.